-- The Plaintiff pleads that DirectCash entered into an arrangement with Cash Store delivered and provided access to the Class Members' payday loans through debit and credit cards.
-Cash Store Financial maintained its business model as "cashless" with respect to the provision of loans. - The Plaintiff pleads that DirectCash and Cash Store Financial monitored, managed, and tracked the information gathered through payday loan transactions which related to Class Members and the fees they were charged.
+- 85. The Plaintiff pleads that DirectCash entered into an arrangement with Cash Store Financial where the revenue received on account of illegal fees charged to the Class Members was shared amongst the Defendants.
+Under this arrangement, DirectCash delivered and provided access to the Class Members' payday loans through debit and credit cards.
+Cash Store Financial maintained its business model as "cashless" with respect to the provision of loans. - 86.
+The Plaintiff pleads that DirectCash and Cash Store Financial monitored, managed, and tracked the information gathered through payday loan transactions which related to Class Members and the fees they were charged.
 Further, they maintained records relating to the agreement they were carrying out. - 87.
 In furtherance of the conspiracy, the Defendants, among other overt acts, have promulgated a business practice which is contrary to the Payday Loans Act and its Regulations.
 The conspiracy was unlawful because the conspirators knowingly and intentionally committed the forgoing acts which they knew to be in violation of the Payday Loans Act and its Regulations, as well as the Competition Act. - 88.
 The Plaintiff pleads that the DirectCash Defendants have at all material times been aware of the regulatory requirements imposed on actors in the payday lending industry and Cash Store Financial's deficiencies in that regard. - 89.
 The conspiracy was directed towards the Plaintiff and the other Class Members.
 The Defendants knew or ought to have known in the circumstances that the conspiracy would, and did, cause loss to the Plaintiff and the Class Members.
 At the same time, it increased revenues for the Defendants.